All Episodes

 So again, all of these different behaviors that we engage in, whether it's prayer or chant or meditation, stimulate different parts of the brain which trigger, which evoke different types of experiences.

-What they're finding, again, is that, you know, here we've got this impulse to engage in these behaviors, to congregate in groups and then pray.
+And what they're finding, again, is that, you know, here we've got this impulse to engage in these behaviors, to congregate in groups and then pray.

-It stimulates this type of experience, and again, all of a sudden we're having this, we feel a loss of sense of self, we almost like are giving ourselves over to some higher power.
+And again, all of a sudden we're having this, we feel a loss of sense of self.

-And we interpret that sensual experience, again, as evidence that there is a higher power, there is another external transcendental world.
+And we interpret that sensual experience again as evidence that there is a higher power, there is another external transcendental world.

-Alright, so you've come a long way in identifying and delineating a little bit of difference in spirituality and religious belief and faith.
+So you've come a long way in identifying and delineating a little bit of difference in spirituality and religious belief and faith.

 That's fine.

-What I don't get is, I guess still, how you make the leap from the fact that you've identified a part of the brain that is functional for all of this and Suggest as a result that there is no God, that God is our invention.
+What I don't get is, I guess still, how you make the leap from the fact that you've identified a part of the brain that is functional for all of this and suggest as a result that there is no God, that God is our invention.

 In other words, why should we not expect these areas of the brain to be active?